kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 > If you look at `setValue(_:forHTTPHeaderField:)` [documentation](https://developer.apple.com/documentation/foundation/urlrequest/2011447-setvalue), you'll see a list of [Reserved HTTP Headers](https://developer.apple.com/documentation/foundation/nsurlrequest#1776617) that you shouldn't set manually.
-"Authorization" is one of them... `URLSession` supports seemingly every authorization mechanism except for the most popular one - OAuth 2.0.
-So setting an "Authorization" header manually is still [the least worst](https://developer.apple.com/forums/thread/89811) solution.
+"Authorization" is one of them... `URLSession` supports seemingly every authorization mechanism except the most popular one.
+Setting an "Authorization" header manually is still [the least worst](https://developer.apple.com/forums/thread/89811) option.
 {:.warning}

 > The `client(_:willSendRequest:)` method is also a good way to provide default headers, like ["User-Agent"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 But you can also provide fields that don't change using [`httpAdditionalHeaders`](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/1411532-httpadditionalheaders) property of [`URLSessionConfiguration`](https://developer.apple.com/documentation/foundation/urlsessionconfiguration).